 Your sound system needs to sound great and perform consistently.
-Regardless of any specific requirements, there are components that are key to every sound system.
-A good sound system designer can tailor these components for you.
+Regardless of any specific needs, there are key components that are part of every sound system.
+A good sound system designer can tailor these components exactly to your needs.

+Mixer

-Mixer: When searching for a sound system, one of the first things you need to look for is a mixer.
-And the first consideration for a mixer is the number of inputs and outputs you'll need for all your PA requirements.
-Write down everything that will go into and out of your sound console: your worship band, vocals and instruments; choirs; announcement microphones; speaker microphones, etc.; audio sends to places like the foyer, cry rooms, hallways, etc. - it's often not just the main sanctuary that requires audio of the service; possible video live stream; video recordings; etc.
+When you are searching for a sound system, one of the first things you need to look for is a mixer.
+The first thing to consider is, how many inputs and outputs will you need for all your PA requirements.
+Take pen and paper and write down "All" of the things that will be going into and out of your sound console.
+All your worship band requirements, vocals and instruments.
+Choirs, announcement microphones, speaker microphones, etc. Include audio sends to places like the foyer, cry rooms, hallways, etc., often more than the main sanctuary requires audio of the service.
+Possible video live stream, video record, etc.

+Speakers

-Speakers: The next part of the sound system to look at is speakers.
-Quality PA speakers make the difference between a great-sounding system and a one that never seems to sound right.
-There are different factors to consider when choosing the right PA speakers for your application and building space.
-Those include powered or passive, portable or permanently installed, and ceiling mounted or floor standing.
-All these choices will be based on your room configuration and congregation size.
+The next component of the sound system to look at are the speakers.
+Quality PA speakers make the difference between a great-sounding system and a system that never seems to sound right.
+There are a lot of factors that go into choosing the right PA speakers for your application and building space.
+What will work best for you, powered or passive speakers, portable or permanently installed, ceiling mounted or floor stands.
+All these choices will be based on your room configuration and size of your congregation.